ministryofjustice/data-engineering-support-rota/.git-crypt/README.md

 - key valid for: choose an appropriate non-0 expiry time
 - create a passphrase

+Note the email address associated with your github account is the one used to identify your key.

 ## Add the GPG key to the repository

 You must ask a user that already has access to add your GPG key to the repository.